Funeral & Memorial Service Planning Sheet

 Leader: Maria Ferrell, KC Hospice and Palliative

 No one really expects it, but at some time or another, just about everyone has been — or will be — responsible for giving care, for a sustained period, to someone close to them.
-Take this opportunity to learn more about identifying the various stages of caregiving and strategies/tips for navigating through the experience, and when to engage palliative care and hospice.
+Take this opportunity to learn about palliative care, navigating through the system with a terminal illness, and when to engage palliative care or hospice.